17 undocumented immigrants discovered inside truck in Texas

-EDINBURG, Texas— Police in Texas acting on a tip found 17 immigrants locked inside a tractor-trailer parked at a gas station about 20 miles (30 kilometers) from the border with Mexico, less than a month after 10 people died in the back of a hot truck with little ventilation in San Antonio.
+EDINBURG, Texas — Police in Texas acting on a tip found 17 undocumented immigrants locked inside a tractor-trailer parked at a gas station about 20 miles from the border with Mexico, less than a month after 10 people died in the back of a hot truck with little ventilation in San Antonio.

 None of the people inside the tractor-trailer required medical attention.
 A man and woman who Trevino said are Cuban nationals were in charge of the rig and have been detained.